dnew0101/rare-breed-nextjs/README.md

 ## TODO:
 - PRIORITY: Separate new branch for converting client-side components to server-side components per Next 14 standards; SSG and SSR.
+Test FCP speed with Google Lighthouse.

+- UX.1: Consolidate ARTIST SECTION components.
+Centralize font placement on slanted section for desktop; introduce card design for artist sections on mobile, as it is more thematically modern.

-- UX: After merging priority branch, create new branch for A/B testing of site; artist portfolio pages?
+- UX.2: After merging PRIORITY branch and patching UX.1, create new branch for A/B testing of site; artist portfolio pages?

 - TESTING: Brainstorm E2E testing procedure with Cypress.
 Continue to monitor unit tests as changes are made.

-- CONTAINERIZATION: Consider Docker image for containing website within a stable environment... still haven't decide XD
+- CONTAINERIZATION: Consider Docker image for containing website within a stable environment... still haven't decide haha.

 ## Overview